fabacab/inline-gdocs-viewer/readme.txt

 = 0.12.4 =

 * Enhancement: Google Charts now accept fallback content as part of the shortcode like other options.
+* [Bugfix](https://wordpress.org/support/topic/special-characters-in-mysql-password/): Support URL-encoded MySQL connection strings.
+* Security: MySQL datasources have been hardened, but their HTML IDs have changed.
+If you have styles or scripts looking for specific HTML IDs, you will need to update those resources to match the newly generated ID values.

 = 0.12.3 =